Phrygian language: Classification

 Phrygian is a member of the Indo-European linguistic family, but because of the fragmentary evidence, its exact position within that family is uncertain.
-Phrygian shares important features with Greek and Armenian.
+Phrygian is placed among the Palaeo-Balkan languages, either through areal contact or genetic relationship.
+Phrygian shares important features mainly with Greek, but also with Armenian and Albanian.
+Also Ancient Macedonian (part of the Hellenic branch, most probably a Northwest Greek dialect) and Thracian, ancient languages of the Balkans, are often regarded as being closely related to Phrygian, however they are considered problematic sources for comparison due to their scarce attestation.

 Between the 19th and the first half of the 20th century, Phrygian was mostly considered a satem language, and thus closer to Armenian and Thracian, while today it is commonly considered to be a centum language and thus closer to Greek.
 The reason that in the past Phrygian had the guise of a satem language was due to two secondary processes that affected it.
 Namely, Phrygian merged the old labiovelar with the plain velar, and secondly, when in contact with palatal vowels /e/ and /i/, especially in initial position, some consonants became palatalized.
 Furthermore, Kortlandt (1988) presented common sound changes of Thracian and Armenian and their separation from Phrygian and the rest of the palaeo-Balkan languages from an early stage.

 Modern consensus views Greek as the closest relative of Phrygian.
 Furthermore, out of 36 isoglosses collected by Obrador Cursach, Phrygian shared 34 with Greek, with 22 being exclusive between them.
 The last 50 years of Phrygian scholarship developed a hypothesis that proposes a proto-Graeco-Phrygian stage out of which Greek and Phrygian originated, and if Phrygian was more sufficiently attested, that stage could perhaps be reconstructed.

 An alternative theory, suggested by Eric P. Hamp, is that Phrygian was most closely related to Italo-Celtic languages.